November and Fall 2025 Climate Summary

-September 2025 was the warmest September on record in Washington back to at least 1979 and likely the warmest on record back to 1895*.
-Temperatures were +5.7°F* warmer than normal when averaged statewide.
+September 2025 was the warmest September on record in Washington back to 1895.
+Temperatures were +5.2°F warmer than the 1991-2020 normal when averaged statewide.
+Much warmer than normal temperatures observed across the eastern slopes of the Cascades and across much of eastern Washington.

 Read moreAugust and Full Summer 2025 Climate Summary